 Centralized Procedure: This procedure is currently mandatory for products developed by means of a biotechnological process and optional for new active substances and other "innovative medicinal products with novel characteristics."
 Under this procedure, an application is submitted to the European Agency for the Evaluation of Medical Products.
 Two European Union member states are appointed to conduct an initial evaluation of each application.
 These countries each prepare an assessment report that is then used as the basis of a scientific opinion of the Committee on Proprietary Medical Products.
 If this opinion is favorable, it is sent to the European Commission, which drafts a decision.
-After consulting with the member states, the European Commission adopts a decision and grants a marketing authorization, which is valid throughout the European Union and confers the same rights and obligations in each of the member states as a marketing authorization granted by that member state.
+After consulting with the member states, the European Commission adopts a decision and grants a marketing authorization, which is valid throughout the European Union and confers the same rights and obligations in each of the member state.